Interdisciplinary Science

 Bachelor of Science (Interdisciplinary) 4 year

 The Program comprises a minimum of 72 credits in at least 3 different science subjects.
-The science subjects are defined as a sequence of courses with the code BIOL, CHMI, COSC, ENSC, GEOL, MATH or PHYS.
+The main science subjects are defined as a sequence of courses with the code BIOL, CHMI, COSC, ENSC, GEOL, MATH or PHYS.
 Details are:

 a) 54 credits from two main science subjects (minimum of 18 credits each).
 Each one of these two science subjects consists of 6 credits at the 1000 level, plus a minimum of 12 credits at the 2000, 3000 or 4000 level.
 See “Other regulations” for exceptions.